shivanikogta/Twitter/README.md

 # Twitter

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a basic **Twitter** app to view, compose, favorite, and retweet tweets.

 ## User Stories

-The following functionality is completed:
+The following functionality is complete:

 - [x] User sees app icon in home screen and styled launch screen.
 - [x] User can log in.